 Academic Eligibility Requirements for Co-op

-To be eligible for placement in cooperative education employment (or comparable clinical experience/directed practice), students must be fully admitted into their academic program and maintain the required grade point average (GPA) as stated in the College catalog (see the Academic Probation, Suspension, and Dismissal section of the catalog).
+To be eligible for placement in cooperative education employment (or comparable clinical experience/directed practice), students must be fully admitted into their academic program and maintain the required grade point average (GPA) as stated in the College Catalog (see the Academic Probation, Suspension, and Dismissal section of this Catalog).
 Students must also demonstrate satisfactory proficiency in core or other required courses.
 Students who do not maintain the required GPA are not eligible for cooperative education or clinical experience/directed practice without the permission of the program's co-op coordinator.
-Refer to the division sections of the catalog for additional requirements.
+Refer to the division sections of this Catalog for additional requirements.

 Students are also encouraged to attend a Co-op Orientation session, where students learn about the co-op requirements for various degree programs and the options for fulfilling these requirements, along with qualifications for a co-op experience and co-op course registration procedures.

 Obtaining Co-op Education Assignments

 The College has been quite successful in placing students in cooperative education jobs; however, there is no absolute guarantee of initial or continuing employment.
 The employer is solely responsible for decisions about hiring, retention, dismissal, promotion, or demotion of a cooperative education student.
 Initial and continuing employment depends on the skills, aptitudes, and behaviors the individual student offers to each potential employer.

 Withdrawal From Co-op/Clinical Experience

 If a student is removed from a cooperative education or clinical experience course due to unsatisfactory performance, and the student subsequently withdraws from that course, the faculty member responsible for the course, with the approval of the division dean, may remove the W and assign a grade of U (unsatisfactory) or F (failure).